-- 1. Download from the gLite web site the latest version of the FTA installation script glite-data-transfer-agents-oracle_installer.sh.
-It is recommended to download the script in a clean directory - 2.
-Make the script executable (chmod u+x glite-data-transfer-agents-oracle_installer.sh) and execute it or execute it with sh glite-data-transfer-agents-oracle_installer.sh - 3.
-Run the script as root.
-All the required RPMS are downloaded from the gLite software repository in the directory glite-data-transfer-agents-oracle next to the installation script and the installation procedure is started.
+- 2. Method 2: Download from the gLite web site the latest version of the the gLite File Transfer Service Client installation script glite-file-transfer-service-client_installer.sh.
+Make the file executable (chmod u+x glite-file-transfer-service-client_installer.sh) and execute it - Run the script as root.
+All the required RPMS are downloaded from the gLite software repository in the directory next to the installation script and the installation procedure is started.
 If some RPM is already installed, it is upgraded if necessary.
-Check the screen output for errors or warnings. - 4.
-If the installation is performed successfully, the following components are installed:

-gLite in /opt/glite Tomcat in /var/lib/tomcat5

-- 5. Download and install the Oracle Instant Client Basic version 10.1.0.3-1 (oracleinstantclient-basic-10.1.0.3-1.i386.rpm) and Oracle Instant Client SQL-Plus (oracleinstantclient-sqlplus-10.1.0.3-1.i386.rpm).
-To do so, connect to the Oracle Web Site. - The gLite FTA configuration script is installed in \$GLITE_LOCATION/etc/config/scripts/ glite-data-transfer-agents-oracle-config.py.
-A template configuration file is installed in \$GLITE_LOCATION/etc/config/templates/ glite-data-transfer-agents-oracle.cfg.xml
+Check the screen output for errors or warnings. - If the installation is performed successfully, the following components are installed: gLite in /opt/glite Globus in /opt/globus - 5.
+The File Transfer client configuration script is installed in \$GLITE_LOCATION/etc/config/glite-file-transfer-service-client-config.py.
+A template configuration file is installed in \$GLITE_LOCATION/etc/config/templates/glite-file-transfer-service-client.cfg.xml

-17.4.2.
-File Transfer Agents Oracle Configuration
+16.4.4 File Transfer Client Configuration

-- Copy the global configuration file template \$GLITE_LOCATION/etc/config/template/glite-global.cfg.xml to \$GLITE_LOCATION/etc/config, open it and modify the parameters if required (Table 1) - Copy the configuration file template from \$GLITE_LOCATION/etc/config/templates/glite glite-data-transfer-agentsoracle.cfg.xml to \$GLITE_LOCATION/etc/config/ glite-data-transfer-agentsoracle.cfg.xml and modify the parameters values as necessary (Table 21) - Some parameters have default values; others must be changed by the user.
+- Copy the global configuration file template \$GLITE_LOCATION/etc/config/template/glite-global.cfg.xml to \$GLITE_LOCATION/etc/config, open it and modify the parameters if required (Table 1) - 2.
+Copy the configuration file template \$GLITE_LOCATION/etc/config/templates/glite-file-transfer-service-client.cfg.xml to \$GLITE_LOCATION/etc/config/ and modify the parameter values as necessary (Table 25) - 3.
+Some parameters have default values; others must be changed by the user.
 All parameters that must be changed have a token value of changeme.
 The following parameters can be set: